Inclusion at Summer Camp

 - We actively seek to partner with local BIPOC-led organizations to provide opportunities for BIPOC youth to access the outdoors and outdoor programming.

-- We celebrate Juneteenth in our programs and with our staff team.
+- We recognize Juneteenth in our programs and with our staff team.

 - We are committed to ongoing reflection, evaluation, and improvement of our policies and practices related to racial equity, and we will provide regular updates to stakeholders about progress made in this area.